dzmitry-savitski/vhost_bruteforcer/README.md

                         case we have many vhosts to scan against each ip address.
 Prescan is made with unexisting vhost and response length is used to detect valid subdomains.
-  --resp-delta RESPONSE_DELTA
+  --resp-delta 100      Option is a delta in characters to find a valid vhost
-                        Option is a delta in characters to find a valid vhost while scanning one valid server.
+                        while scanning one valid server.
 Default is 100 characters.
   -ok 'Victim_title', --ok-string 'Victim_title'